haraldng/omnipaxos/docs/src/sequencepaxos/storage.md

 ```

 ## PersistentStorage
 `PersistentStorage` is a persistent storage implementation that stores the replicated log and the state of OmniPaxos.
-The struct uses [Commitlog](https://crates.io/crates/commitlog) to store replicated logs, for storing the OmniPaxos state users can choose between [rocksDB](https://crates.io/crates/rocksdb) or [sled](https://crates.io/crates/sled).
+The struct uses [Commitlog](https://crates.io/crates/commitlog) to store the replicated log, and the state is stored on [sled](https://crates.io/crates/sled) by default.
+The state can be changed to be stored on [RocksDB](https://crates.io/crates/rocksdb) instead of sled by using the feature`rocksdb`.
 Users can configure the path to log entries and OmniPaxos state, and storage-related options through `PersistentStorageConfig`.
-The configuraiton struct features a `default()` constructor for generating default configuration, and the constructor `with()` that takes path and storage options as arguments.
-We recommend the user to generate the default configuration and then setting the desired fields.
+The configuration struct features a `default()` constructor for generating default configuration, and the constructor `with()` that takes path and storage options as arguments.
 ```rust,edition2018,no_run,noplaypen
 use omnipaxos_core::{
     sequence_paxos::{SequencePaxos, SequencePaxosConfig},